Horrible: Video Games Other

 - They then made a couple of spiritual successors: White Law and the two-part ZOG's Nightmare.
 They're not much better than the original — some basic touch-ups (more weapons, graphics that take less squinting to deem passable) in exchange for a load time of nearly two minutes (sometimes more) between levels, unbelievably pitiful framerates, and various game breakers.

 - The Taiwanese company Thin Chen Enterprises (aka Sachen, Joy Van, and Commin, but mostly known as Sachen nevertheless) was one of the biggest unlicensed shovelware developers of the time.
 They also made many bootleg Porting Disasters of arcade and 16-bit console games, and even created their own NES hardware clone, the Q-Boy (considered by some to be much better than their games).
-Several of their games were published in America by Color Dreams, Bunch Games, or occasionally American Video Entertainment.
+Several of their games were published in America by Color Dreams, Bunch Games (both of which were already mentioned above), or occasionally American Video Entertainment.
 Their works include:

 - Challenge of the Dragon (not to be confused with the just-as-bad Color Dreams game), a nearly-unplayable and possibly-Unwinnable Double Dragon clone.

 - Jurassic Boy 2.
 The only good point of this game is the funny intro.
 It got an even more brain-evaporating Game Boy port.